keithallatt/krass-lang/README.md

 Some more TeX...
 ```

-Some important notes: Krass blocks are run independently of one another.
-If values from one block are needed in another, that value must: *a*) be declared and initialized *before* referencing it later in code, and *b*) be initialized with the `global` keyword.
+Some important notes:

+- Krass blocks are run independently of one another.
-Pure Python can be used for function calls and builtins.
+- Pure Python can be used for function calls and builtins.
 Imports work for python libraries.